sursh/my-blog-2012-2015/source/_posts/2013-03-26-demo-code-review.markdown

 categories: hackerschool
 ---

 A big part of life at [Hacker School](http://hackerschool.com) is code reviews.
-Facilitators review code but for the most part, it's our super talented peers.
+Sometimes facilitators review code but for the most part, it's our super talented peers.

 **Getting reviewed is really valuable to accelerate learning.** It points unclear parts of your code, and blind spots you didn't know you had.
 In some of my projects I've implemented things in a brute-force way, and my reviewers have pointed me to data structures or libraries I hadn't yet discovered that allowed me to cut out lots of code.